 Mr. Rust is the President of Rust Rare Coin, Inc., a full-service coin store recognized nationally for integrity and impeccable service for their dealings in rare coins and precious metals.
 He began working there when he was eight years old, ran the business when he was 21, and bought the company outright in 2001.
 Coin dealers and collectors across the country seek out Mr. Rust for his expertise, information, and opinion on many numismatic items, but his special area of expertise is in early Mormon and Utah coins and currency.
 He served for six years on the Board of Directors of the Industry Council of Tangible Assets (ICTA) and has been aligned closely with the Royal Canadian Mint, Platinum Guild International, and the World Gold Council.
 Mr. Rust is also President of R Legacy Entertainment, a young, independent recording label that includes several music-related entities providing online music streams, services, and products internationally, and Big Door, an advertising agency for startups and young companies needing video production.

 Mr. Rust currently serves on the Advancement Board for the Arts at Utah State University.
 He also raises and races thoroughbred horses.
-He and his wife Denise have three hard-working sons, two accomplished daughters, and ten darling grandchildren.
+He and his wife Denise have three hard-working sons, two accomplished daughters, and eleven darling grandchildren.

 Arthur Oleen Dummer